 - you keep your score, either having seen it or not.

-If you cancel your score without seeing it, you’ll never know for sure whether you were right about how you did, and you’re obligating yourself to take the LSAT again.
+If you cancel your score without seeing it, you’ll never know for sure whether you were right about how you did, and, you’re obligating yourself to take the LSAT again (unless you already have another score on record).
 Total cost: $200.

-If you cancel your score after seeing it, it still means you’re obligating yourself to take the LSAT again.
+If you cancel your score after seeing it, it still means you’re obligating yourself to take the LSAT again (unless you already have another score on record).
 Total cost: $245 or $275.

 If you keep your score – whether you see it beforehand or not—you retain the option of retaking the LSAT, but you’ll also retain the option of NOT taking it again.
 Total cost: $0 – $275, depending.